Prakhar896/Disseminator/README.md

 4) If you would like to add some text to your emails, type `y` when prompted and type in the text.
 If not, type `n`.

+If your message is very long and you do not want to type it in the terminal, type `!file`.
+Disseminator will then create a `msg.txt` file in the root folder of Disseminator (and will also open it in TextEdit if you are on macOS).
+You can type your text in there and Disseminator will use that as the text attached for each email.
+You can also use [personalisation placeholders](#personalisation) in the `msg.txt` file.
+Do note that the file will automatically be deleted after hitting `Enter` in the terminal to continue the dissemination.

 Pro-tip: For further personalisation of the text in each email sent to recipients, refer to the [Personalisation](#personalisation) section.

 <img width="654" alt="Screenshot 2022-08-28 at 2 46 33 PM" src="https://user-images.githubusercontent.com/53103894/187061383-bb3f6c7e-3a3e-44b0-8528-b87ea9baaf35.png">